Waldron Scores 6th Point in Five Games as Walleye Fall Short in Overtime to Fort Wayne

 - Waldron Scores 6th Point in Five Games as Walleye Fall Short in Overtime to Fort Wayne - Toledo Walleye

-- Ghost Pirates Outlast Swamp Rabbits in OT for Second Straight Extra-Time Victory - Savannah Ghost Pirates

-- Fuel Win 3-1 in Final Regular Season Meeting with Cyclones - Indy Fuel
+- Knight Monsters Fall to Steelheads in Shootout 2-1 - Tahoe Knight Monsters

+- Admirals Fall Short in Mid-Week with Komets at Scope - Norfolk Admirals

-- Cincinnati Falls to Indy 3-1 on Sunday Afternoon - Cincinnati Cyclones
+- K-Wings Edge Cyclones, Defeat Cincinnati 6-4 in Midweek Matchup - Cincinnati Cyclones

+- K-Wings out Snipe Cyclones, Ride Preston & Keefer Heroics Wednesday - Kalamazoo Wings

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.